jayroh/joeloliveira.com/_posts/2021-11-26-thanksgiving-week-2021.md

 * A trip to [Comicopia] ended up with the first volumes of [Locke and Key], [The Black Monday Murders], and [Sweet Tooth].
 * Subscribing to [GoRails] - yay, Black Friday sales!
 * A meeting with [Emma] from All-Tru.
-Making a commitment to be nicer to myself for at least the next 8 months.
+Making a commitment to be nicer to myself for at least the next 8 months (at the least).
 * Learning a little more about Docker, `docker compose`, private networking, cloud hosting.

 Misc Thoughts